 The only downside with this watch is that it uses the older Qualcomm Snapdragon 2100 that is also found on the TicWatch C2+ and TicWatch S2.

 It is paired with 1 GB of RAM, which helps make the overall performance smoother.
 However, the older processor makes the TicWatch Pro 4G/LTE prone to more issues.
 But overall, the TicWatch Pro 4G/LTE is your best bet for a standalone Wear OS smartwatch.

 Fossil Gen 5 (LTE/Cellular module)

 The Fossil Gen 5 is a smartwatch from an experienced manufacturer who knows how to get the most out of Wear OS.
-It is a smartwatch that manages to blend aesthetics with performance and usability perfectly.
+It is a smartwatch that perfectly blends aesthetics with performance and usability.

-This watch has everything that you would ever need in a Wear OS watch.
-It has a microphone and speaker for calls and for accessing Google Assistant, a rotating crown for easier navigation, a bright and vibrant display, a heart rate sensor, essential fitness, and health sensors, and a gorgeous design.
+This watch has everything you would ever need in a Wear OS watch.
+It has a microphone and speaker for calls and accessing Google Assistant, a rotating crown for more straightforward navigation, a bright and vibrant display, a heart rate sensor, essential fitness, and health sensors, and a gorgeous design.

 The Fossil Gen 5 isn’t all about its looks.
-It is powered by the Snapdragon Wear 3100, which means that navigation will be smooth and features such as Google Pay will work flawlessly.
-Additionally, if you ever want to use the texting features of the Fossil Gen 5 with iOS devices such as the latest iPhone and iPad, you can do so thanks to Fossil’s special apps.
+It is powered by the Snapdragon Wear 3100, which means that navigation will be smooth, and features like Google Pay will work flawlessly.
+Additionally, if you ever want to use the texting features of the Fossil Gen 5 with iOS devices such as the latest iPhone and iPad, you can do so thanks to Fossil’s unique apps.